 Several attempts have been made in recent years to define the minimum acceptable level of practice.
-There are two risks here: one, that a practitioner may rely on these documents as a cookbook to success, and also that an unhappy client may rely on them as evidence of malpractice, even when the procedure cited is inappropriate.
+There are two risks here: one, that a practitioner may rely on these documents as a cookbook to success,

+PACKED WITH INFORMATION TO HELP YOU MEASURE THE PERFORMANCE OF YOUR BOILER or dired Control Life Control Control Control Control Life Control Life Control Contro and also that an unhappy client may rely on them as evidence of malpractice, even when the procedure cited is inappropriate.
 A debate rages among the professional architectural and engineering societies as to the advisability of such publications.
 The Guide to Quality Control for Design Professionals is neither a cookbook nor a benchmark for minimum practice.
-It is a wellthought-out, useful tool for the design practitioner who will use it as a part of a quality management plan.
+It is a well-thought-out, useful tool for the design practitioner who will use it as a part of a quality management plan.